dhughe16/vest-take-home/README.md

 3. Test the connection and assumptions made around a dummy backend.

+## Recent Changes - 8-29-25

+- Move symbol summaries to porfolio performance (home) page.
+- Allow multiselect of symbols so they can be compared.
+- Separate legacy symbol summary page will remain for the moment in case it is needed for future reference.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: